 - An overall undergraduate GPA of 3.000 (on a scale of 4.000)

 - Students must have undergraduate coursework in biology (two courses with labs), chemistry (two courses with labs), and statistics (one semester).
 One year of another physical or natural science may be substituted for either biology or chemistry.
 The admissions committee recognizes that some students with exceptional backgrounds and training in other areas may wish to enter the program.
 These students are encouraged to apply and will be considered on a case-by-case basis, but should understand that they may be required to take one or more admission requirements prior to or during their time in the program.

-- A statement of personal goals to be achieved by the student during his/her time in the program.
+- A statement of personal goals to be achieved by the applicant during his/her time in the program.